telerik/kendo-intl/README.md

 # Kendo UI Internationalization

-This repository contains the source code and documentation of the Kendo UI Internalization package.
+This repository contains the source code and documentation of the Kendo UI Internationalization package.

 It includes methods for parsing and formatting dates and numbers using [Unicode Common Locale Data Repository (CLDR)](http://cldr.unicode.org/) data, which are split into the following modules: